-Learners use their shop sales to understand the concept of supply.
+Learners use their shop sales to understand the concept of supply and plot a supply curve.

-- Re-iterate that the people who buy items for use are consumers.
-Those who make the items that are sold are called producers. - 1.
+- Share that the people who buy items for use are consumers.
+On the 5 mins other hand, those who make the items that are sold are called producers. - 1.
 Discuss with learners: - Imagine you were a producer.
 Your factory makes shoes priced at 500 Afghani and socks priced at 10 Afghani.
 Which item would you want to produce more of and why? - Explain the term supply: The amount of an item produced for selling at a given price is called 'supply'. - 4.
-Learners should look back at their demand table from the previous day and now create a Supply Table with the number of units they would want to sell of each item (provided they could only sell a total of 15 units of all products combined).
+Learners should look back at their demand table from the previous day and now create a Supply table with the number of units they would want to sell of each item provided they could only sell a total of 10 units of all products combined.

 ltem Price How many of it I want to sell?
+30 mins

 Candy 3 2

 Dress 5 5